-Why pipeline build is not showing user who triggered the build in pipeline view
+Why is the Bitbucket Pipelines build not showing the user who triggered the build in the pipeline view?

 Summary

-In Bitbucket pipelines build view, we show the user who triggered the build, be it a branch or a manual trigger.
-Sample screenshot that shows the user who triggered the build,
+In Bitbucket Cloud's pipelines build view, we show the avatar of the user who triggered the build, be it a branch or a manually triggered pipeline.
+The avatar is displayed in the same line as the duration of the build and the date the build was started.

-In some cases, you might have noticed that this user details are empty as shown in the below screenshot.
+In some cases, you might have noticed that this user's details are empty, as shown in the screenshot below.
 If you notice the below screenshot, it just shows "Push by" and no user details.

 Solution